dfinity/portal/docs/developer-docs/production/topping-up-canister.md

 -   `top-up --amount 0.1 jqylk-byaaa-aaaal-qbymq-cai` command converts 0.1 ICP into cycles and uses them to refill canister `jqylk-byaaa-aaaal-qbymq-cai`.

-### If you have cycles on your cycles wallet
+### Option 2: If you have cycles on your cycles wallet

-If you have a cycles wallet you control via dfx, you can pass cycles from your cycles wallet to a canister of your choice:
+If you have a cycles wallet you control via dfx, you can send cycles from your cycles wallet to a canister of your choice: `dfx canister deposit-cycles <AMOUNT> <DESTINATION>`.

 ```bash
 dfx wallet --network ic balance